8n8/bigwebthing/README.md

 4. (Rust / Webassembly) The user programs.
 These are programs that users can write and send to each other.
 They are pure functions written in Rust and compiled to Webassembly, and produce a DOM-like structure from a user input text box and user-uploaded binary blobs.

-6. (Haskell) The server.
+6. (Go) The server.
 This acts as a route between clients.
 They upload and download messages, and also use it to store their public keys.

-# User ID
+# User ID displayed to the user

 A user ID has two components: